How to Convert PDF Table to Excel

 Currency symbols, commas, or decimals might confuse Excel and turn numbers into text.
 This makes formulas stop working.
 Fix this by selecting the cells and changing the format to “Number” or “Currency.”
 Use the “Text to Columns” tool if values are stuck in one cell or showing as text.

-Security and Privacy Concerns
+Security and Privacy Concerns When Converting PDF Table to Excel

 Uploading Files to Unknown Websites

 Many online tools ask you to upload your files.
-But if the site isn’t secure, your bank data could be saved, shared, or even leaked.
+But if the site isn’t secure, your data could be saved, shared, or even leaked.
 Always check for HTTPS, avoid unknown websites, and stick to trusted tools.
 Read their privacy policy to be sure your file isn’t stored after conversion.

 Lack of File Encryption